gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

 In that window, execute a `docker exec` command to run a shell in the `activemq` docker container.

 ```
-docker exec -ti integrationplatform_activemq_1 bash
+docker exec -ti activemq bash
 ```

-Now we are connected to bash shell in the running ActiveMQ container.
-This is similar to an SSH connect to a remote machine, but SSH is not easily done in a containerized environment, as both the credentials as well as the IP address of the container are easily known.
-You can ask for the IP address of a running container, but it will not be static over multiple runs.
-Using the `docker exec` command simplifies that a lot.
+Now we are connected to bash shell inside the `activemq` container.
+This is similar to an SSH connect to a remote machine, but SSH cannot be used in a containerised environment, as both the credentials as well as the IP address of the container are not known.
+Using the `docker exec` command is the command you should use instead of `ssh`.

+### Using the ActiveMQ CLI utility

 Navigate to the ActiveMQ installation and into the `/bin` folder.

 ```
 cd /opt/activemq/bin
 ```
-### Using the activemq CLI utility

-Here we can find the `activemq` CLI utility.
+Here we find the `activemq` CLI utility.
 If you just enter `activemq` without any parameter, the help page will be show.

 ```
 ./activemq
 ```

-This is the output you should get:
+You should see an output similar to that

 ```
 INFO: Loading '/opt/activemq/bin/env'